Compare any two graphics cards:

 Intro

-Compare that to the Nvidia Titan Xp, which uses a 16 nm design. nVidia has clocked the core frequency at 1582 MHz.
-The GDDR5X memory is set to run at a frequency of 1426 MHz on this particular model.
+Compare those specifications to the Nvidia Titan Xp, which uses a 16 nm design. nVidia has clocked the core frequency at 1582 MHz.
+The GDDR5X RAM runs at a speed of 1426 MHz on this specific card.
 It features 3840 SPUs as well as 240 Texture Address Units and 96 Rasterization Operator Units.

 Display Graphs